khalid-hussain/theprophetsprayer/MARKDOWN/09-TheFirstTashahhud.md

 When he \pbuh forgot to perform the _tashahhud_ after the first two _rakʿahs_, he would prostrate (twice) for forgetfulness.[^g195]

-He \pbuh used to order them to perform _tashahhud_, saying, “When you sit after every two _rakʿahs_, then say: ‘All compliments...’ and then each of you should select the supplication he likes best and supplicate to Allāh, Mighty and Sublime [with it];”[^g196] in another version: “Say, ‘All compliments...’ in every sitting,”[^g197] and he \pbuh also ordered _the one who prayed badly_ to do so, as has been mentioned.
+He \pbuh used to order them to perform _tashahhud_, saying, “When you sit after every two _rakʿahs_, then say: ‘All compliments...’ and then each of you should select the supplication he likes best and supplicate to Allāh, Almighty and Sublime [with it];”[^g196] in another version: “Say, ‘All compliments...’ in every sitting,”[^g197] and he \pbuh also ordered _the one who prayed badly_ to do so, as has been mentioned.

-He \pbuh would teach them the _tashahhud_ the way he taught them _Sūrahs_ of the Quran,[^g198] and the Sunnah is to say it quietly.[^g199]
+He \pbuh would teach them the _tashahhud_ the way he taught them _sūrahs_ of the Quran,[^g198] and the Sunnah is to say it quietly.[^g199]

 ## Manner of _tashahhud_